Nleontev/js_quiz_project/README.md

 No errors were found when passing through the official (Jigsaw) validator

 # Unfixed Bugs
-In my opinion, I have no bugs left
+I have almost no bugs left

 # Deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: